 As of March 9, 2022, the DIFS transferred the funds to the individual auto insurance companies to distribute to the Michigan auto insurance policyholders no later than 60 days from that date.
 It is best to check with your auto insurance agent to see why you haven’t received your auto insurance refund.

 Where is my Michigan insurance refund?

 First, check with your personal auto insurance company.
 They should be able to answer your questions regarding your Michigan insurance refund.
-If they can’t answer your questions, they can direct you to the correct state department.
+They can direct you to the correct state department if they can’t answer your questions.